junwan6/P3-2017/lamp/README.md

   * `upload_max_filesize`, `post_max_size`, `file_uploads`, `max_file_uploads`
   * Ensure `www-data` or webserver user has access to `upload_tmp_dir`
   * Restart apache server for changes to take effect
+* To set up tests, see README.md of lamp/cakephp/tests
+  * Kept separate from main installation due to additional dependencies

 # Directory:
 * `cakephp`: Current working directory, contains the implementation of the website in CakePHP 3.x